harrewarre/harrewarre.github.io/docs/blog/posts/signalr-dependency-injection.md

 ---
 date: 2015-04-26
+description: My go-to container for IoC at the moment is SimpleInjector because you know, simple.
 slug: signalr-dependency-injection
-summary: My go-to container for IoC at the moment is SimpleInjector because you know, simple.
 tags:
 - C#
 - Dependency injection